adrian-keda/TCGA_calling_GRCh38/README.md

 # TCGA_calling_GRCh38

-This github repository has the code used to download, call and annotate variants from TCGA WES data following GATK's best practices.
-Brief description of the content included in each folder:
+This github repository has the code used to download, call and process TCGA WES germline data following GATK's best practices.
+Description of each folder:

 - Download_Calling: snakemake script and config file used to download data from GDC and call variants using GATK's HaplotypeCaller.